Purple Poppy Day

 Most people are unaware that as well as the traditional commemorative red poppy there is also the purple poppy.
 It symbolises all animals who have served and/or died during conflict.
 It is estimated that more than 8 million animals sacrificed their lives in World War I alone.
 As a way to commemorate the animals that have served and those that continue to, you can wear a purple poppy.
 Let us remember these brave animals, their deeds, and their sacrifices.

 On Purple Poppy Day, 24 February each year, the National Army Museum Te Mata Toa remembers and honours the animals that have served (and still do serve) in war and conflict.
+All are welcome to attend.

 2024 Purple Poppy Day